Teodor Currentzis: Critical reception

-Currentzis has been idolized as an eccentric, a punk, "Messiah and rebel" in the classic music world, appearing in lace-up boots, skinny jeans and T-shirt.
-He has been labeled eccentric as he conducted from within the orchestra leaving his pedestal.
-As of 2022, he has changed however, aappeared in black suit with white cuff shirt, elegant evening shoes and neat haircut.
+Currentzis has the image of a punk "messiah and rebel," wearing lace-up boots, skinny jeans and a T-shirt on stage.
+He has been labeled eccentric for conducting from within the orchestra, leaving his stand.
+However, as of 2022 he has chosen to take on more traditional dress, appearing in black suits with white cuffed shirts, elegant evening shoes and a neat haircut.